Paula Franzese: Career

-Franzese graduated summa cum laude, Phi Beta Kappa, with a Bachelor's degree from Barnard College, Columbia University.
+Franzese graduated summa cum laude, Phi Beta Kappa, with a bachelor's degree from Barnard College, Columbia University.
 Franzese received a Juris Doctor degree from Columbia Law School and won several academic prizes, including the Rosenman Prize for excellence in public law courses.

 Franzese became a professor of law at Seton Hall Law School in 1986, and she later became the Peter W. Rodino Professor of Law at Seton Hall.
 In 2020, she was named one of the Top Women in Law by the New Jersey Law Journal.

 Scholarship

 Franzese's scholarship focuses on two main areas of the law: government ethics and property law.
 Her research into property law includes landlord-tenant reform, common interest communities including homeowners' boards, and affordable housing, including a legal analysis of the Mount Laurel doctrine.
 In addition to her scholarship, Franzese wrote two general-purpose guidebooks for students, including A Short & Happy Guide To Being A College Student and A Short & Happy Guide To Being A Law Student.
 Franzese has advocated for a right to counsel for low-income tenants facing eviction and moderated fair housing programs.

-Franzese has written about the law as an instrument for social justice in the New Jersey Law Journal, has received national attention for her scholarship on the struggles of indigent tenants, and has been the recipient of numerous honors and awards, including the 2017 Justice Marie Garibaldi Award for Distinguished Service and Excellence.
-Her research and recommendations have been used by legislatures to formulate key ethics reform legislation.